-If you love lemon desserts as much as I do you will want to try this Glazed Lemon Loaf.
-Similar in texture to a pound cake, this light lemon cake is moist and buttery.
-Though I top the cake with a simple lemon glaze, the cake is delicious with or without it.
+If you love lemon desserts you will want to try this Glazed Lemon Loaf.
+Similar in texture to a pound cake, this light cake is moist and buttery with a tender crumb.
+The loaf is topped with a simple lemon glaze that adds even more tangy flavor, but it's delicious even without the glaze.

 This cake is a perfect way to celebrate the arrival of springtime.
 It would also make a wonderful addition to Easter and Mother's Day celebrations.